Rodrigo-Salva/Lab3-Linked-lists/README.md

 Is empty?
 True
 ```

-## Conclusions
+## 📝 Conclusions

-1. **Data Structure Design**: Implementing a linked list from scratch helps understand how data structures are designed and the trade-offs involved in their implementation.
+1. **🏗️ Data Structure Design**: Implementing a linked list from scratch helps understand how data structures are designed and the trade-offs involved in their implementation.

-2. **Operation Efficiency**: Different operations on linked lists have different time complexities:
+2. **⚡ Operation Efficiency**: Different operations on linked lists have different time complexities:
    - Insertion/deletion at the beginning: O(1)
    - Insertion/deletion at the end or middle: O(n)
    - Searching: O(n)
    - These characteristics make linked lists suitable for certain applications and less suitable for others.

-3. **Memory Management**: Linked lists use dynamic memory allocation, with each node being allocated separately.
+3. **💾 Memory Management**: Linked lists use dynamic memory allocation, with each node being allocated separately.
 This offers flexibility but requires proper pointer management to avoid memory leaks or invalid references.

-4. **Implementation of Other Data Structures**: As demonstrated with the Queue implementation, linked lists can serve as the foundation for building other data structures.
+4. **🧱 Implementation of Other Data Structures**: As demonstrated with the Queue implementation, linked lists can serve as the foundation for building other data structures.

-5. **Algorithm Application**: The lab provided practical experience with common algorithms like Floyd's Cycle-Finding Algorithm and the two-pointer technique for finding the middle of a list.
+5. **🔬 Algorithm Application**: The lab provided practical experience with common algorithms like Floyd's Cycle-Finding Algorithm and the two-pointer technique for finding the middle of a list.

-6. **Skills Development**: This lab enhanced skills in:
+6. **🔧 Skills Development**: This lab enhanced skills in:
    - Object-oriented programming
    - Algorithm analysis
    - Debugging complex pointer operations
    - Understanding abstract data types

-7. **Linked Lists vs. Arrays**: Through this implementation, it's clear that linked lists excel at insertions and deletions in positions where the pointer is already known, while arrays excel at random access by index.
+7. **⚖️ Linked Lists vs. Arrays**: Through this implementation, it's clear that linked lists excel at insertions and deletions in positions where the pointer is already known, while arrays excel at random access by index.
 This is a fundamental trade-off in data structure selection.

-## References
+## 📚 References

 1. The linked list laboratory document provided for this assignment
 2. [Python Data Structures and Algorithms documentation](https://docs.python.org/3/tutorial/datastructures.html)